 In the same way that balance transfers can be a solution to convert the interest rate on credit card debt, there are services which allow you to do something similar with the interest rate on your student loans.

-This strategy is called “refinancing”, which is when one company pays off your debt with whoever is currently loaning you money, and now you are in debt to the new company, but at a much lower interest rate.
+This strategy is called “refinancing,” which is when one company pays off your debt with whomever is currently loaning you money, and now you are in debt to the new company, but at a much lower interest rate.
 Why?
 Because they have the opportunity to make money off the money they have.

 SoFi is a popular service that has taken the personal, student, and home mortgage loan world by storm.
 They have an easy UI/UX, tech-first approach which ultimately just makes it super easy to understand your loans and pay them down.

 [Call to Action]: Make a spreadsheet with all of your student loan and credit card debt.
 List how much you owe and at what interest rate.
-Prioritize paying down the debt the highest interest rates.
+Prioritize paying down the debt with the highest interest rates first.

 The idea is that you will get such a psychological victory in getting an account down to zero that you will gain the motivation to tackle the next account and then next one vs. starting with a massive pile that feels discouraging because it doesn’t feel like you’re making any progress.